Radot1/POSPal/Distributor_Agreement.md

 - Currency: EUR, unless agreed otherwise.

 ## 6. Support and Responsibilities
-- Distributor provides first-line onboarding and installation support to customers.
+- Distributor provides first-line onboarding and installation support to customers and does not make commitments beyond Owner’s published features/EULA.
 - Owner provides product updates and second-line guidance on a reasonable-efforts basis.
 - Distributor ensures accurate customer information and complies with applicable laws.